-- 23. A key element in maintaining effective data quality is the allocation of formal roles and responsibilities to staff pertaining to data management.
-This would typically articulate the data management responsibilities of staff, service providers and customers.
-Common areas of consideration when formalising data risk management roles and responsibilities include: - (a) data roles and responsibilities for general staff and data users; - (b) data-specific roles and responsibilities, as applicable (e.g. data officers, data custodians, data owners/stewards).
-These could form part of an individual's broader roles and responsibilities; - (c) governance functions and reporting mechanisms to assess the ongoing effectiveness of the data management framework and ensure a continued focus on data quality and the escalation of data quality issues; - (d) risk management, assurance and compliance roles; - (e) data management framework roles (if applicable) including maintenance, ongoing review, compliance monitoring, training and awareness; and - (f) responsibilities for data quality monitoring and management.
+- 23. A key element in effective data risk management is the allocation of formal roles and responsibilities (pertaining to data) to appropriately skilled staff.
+This would typically articulate the data risk management responsibilities of staff, customers, service providers and other third parties.
+Common areas of consideration when formalising data management roles and responsibilities include: - (a) data roles and responsibilities for general staff and data users; - (b) data-specific roles and responsibilities, as applicable (e.g. data officers4, data custodians5, data owners/stewards6, designated business sponsor).
+These could form part of an individual's broader roles and responsibilities; - (c) governance functions and reporting mechanisms to assess the ongoing effectiveness of the data risk management framework and ensure a continued focus on data risk and the escalation of data issues; - (d) risk management, assurance and compliance roles; - 4 A data officer is responsible for data processing and usage. - 5 A data custodian is responsible for the safe custody, transport and storage of data. - 6 A data owner/steward is responsible for authorising access to data and its quality.

+- (e) data risk management framework roles (if applicable) including maintenance, ongoing review, compliance monitoring, training and awareness; and - (f) responsibilities for data monitoring and management.